PubInv/PIRDS-pubinv-respiration-data-standard/PIRDS-v.0.1.md

 7. B : Breaths per minute times 10
 8. G : Gas resitance (ohms) used to check for volatile compounds
 8. A : Altitude in meters (used as a check of the system)
-9. C : Carbon dioxide concentration in mmHg
+9. C : Carbon dioxide concentration in tenths of mmHg

 The Sensor names roughly corresponded to identifiable locations in the breathing circuit.
 We expect this to be extended.